 In order to use the Bi-Phase/Tach signal as a positional reference, SYNC I/O also needs to know the time code address for a particular frame of film.
 This positional relationship is established by parking the film device at a particular frame and setting SYNC I/O to the equivalent time code value using the Bi-Phase/Tach Starting Frame parameter.

 ▲ Bi-Phase start frame cannot be set from within Pro Tools.
-Use Sync Setup or the front banel.
+Use the Sync I/O Setup software utility or the SYNC I/O front panel controls.

 To set the Bi-Phase/Tach start frame from the front panel: